 User authentication for SSH connections can be done using traditional file user/group ownership and permissions as described in Section 12.1.1.1, "Access control for Unix sockets with permissions and group ownership".
-Connecting as user tux (qemu+ssh://tuxsIVname;/system or xen+ssh://tuxsIVname;/system) works out of the box and does not require additional configuration on the libvirt side.
+Connecting as user tux (qemu+ssh://tuxsIVname;/system or xen+ssh:// tuxsIVname;/system) works out of the box and does not require additional configuration on the libvirt side.

 When connecting via SSH qemu+ssh://USER@SYSTEM or xen+ssh://USER@SYSTEM you need to provide the password for USER.
-This can be avoided by copying your public key to ~USER/.ssh/authorized_keys on the VM Host Server as explained in Book "Security and Hardening Guide", Chapter 22 "Securing network operations with OpenSSH", Section 22.6 "Public key authentication".
+This can be avoided by copying your public key to ~USER/.ssh/authorized\keys on the VM Host Server as explained in Book "Security and Hardening Guide", Chapter 22 "Securing network operations with OpenSSH", Section 22.6 "Public key authentication".
 Using gnome-keyring on the machine from which you are connecting adds even more convenience.
-For more information, see Book "Security and Hardening Guide", Chapter 22 "Securing network operations with OpenSSH", Section 22.9 "Automated public key logins with gnome-keyring".
+For more information, see Book "Security and Hardening Guide", Chapter 22 "Securing network operations with OpenSSH", Section 22.6 "Public key authentication".
+Using gnome-keyring on the machine from which you are connecting adds even more convenience.